mgechev/blog.mgechev.com/content/post/2017-12-07-redux-anti-patterns-race-conditions-testability.md

 }
 ```

-This has an implication - we need to be able to select the correct session from the "master" property.
-In this specific case, it'll take `O(n)` time to do that, and often this is good enough because we work with small collections.
-If we had, however, a few thousands of sessions selecting the correct session would cause slowdowns in our application.
+This has an implication - we need to select the correct session from the "master" property.
+In this specific case, it'll take `O(n)` time to do that; often this is good enough because we work with small collections.
+If we had, however, a few thousands of sessions selecting the correct one would cause slowdowns in the application.
 In such case, we can modify the `Store` interface to:

 ```typescript
 interface Store {